houshangjun1127/dp-pnsmf-task-geometry/REPRODUCIBILITY.md

 ## 10. Repository and citation metadata

-Author metadata are recorded in `README.md` and `CITATION.cff`.
  The authors' original code and documentation are released under the MIT License; this license does not relicense third-party datasets or external dependencies.
-The repository URL, Zenodo DOI, ORCID identifiers, and publication date remain unresolved and should be completed when available.